-3.1 The rise of the gig economy
+4.1 The rise of the gig economy

-In recent years, the gig economy has gained significant momentum across Africa, driven by a number of factors such as technological advancements, increased internet penetration, and changing consumer behaviour.
-This shift has been particularly noticeable in the transportation and delivery sectors, where motorbikes have emerged as a popular mode of transportation due to their flexibility, speed, affordability, and ability to navigate through congested urban areas.
+In recent years, the gig economy has gained significant momentum across Africa, driven by several factors such as technological advancements, increased internet penetration, and changing consumer behavior.
+This shift has been particularly noticeable in the transportation and delivery sectors, where motorbikes have emerged as a popular mode of transportation due to their flexibility, speed, affordability, and ability to navigate congested urban areas.
 Digital gig work is becoming increasingly important as a potential pathway to socio-economic development and unemployment alleviation.
-This promise is important given SSA and the WCA sub-region's simultaneous status as the region with the youngest population but the highest youth unemployment rate - a potential socio-political threat.
+This promise is important given SSA's and the WCA sub-region's dual status as the region with the youngest population but the highest youth unemployment rate - a potential socio-political threat.

 There are already about 300 active digital platforms in Africa, employing close to five million workers (Morawczynski & Porteous, 2019).
-They include e-commerce company Jumia, which was established in Nigeria and now operates in 14 countries on the continent.
+A case in point is Jumia, an e-commerce company established in Nigeria and now operates in 14 African countries.
 The rise of such platforms has intensified the debate about the demise of the traditional employment contract and the persistence of widespread informal employment in Africa (Morawczynski & Porteous, 2019)

-The gig economy has a number of benefits for workers, businesses, and governments.
+The gig economy has several benefits for workers, businesses, and governments.
 For workers, it offers the flexibility to work when and where they want and the opportunity to earn more money than they would as traditional employees.
-Platforms like Uber, and others have provided opportunities for individuals to offer their skills and services on a freelance basis.
+Such platforms as Uber have provided opportunities for individuals to offer their skills and services on a freelance basis.
 For businesses, it can be a cost-effective way to get work done without having to hire full-time employees.
-For businesses, it helps in formalizing certain sectors and promoting compliance and adherence to rules and regulations.
+It also helps businesses to formalize certain sectors and promote compliance and adherence to rules and regulations.

-In Africa, the growing gig economy is considered a gift to millions waiting for non-existent jobs in the formal sector.
-Following the economic downturn faced by many African nations, unemployment has steadily increased.
-This has made job creation in the traditional sector quite difficult, but with the introduction of the gig economy revolution, there has been an impressive increase in employment opportunities.
-The COVID-19 pandemic spurred the growth of the gig economy in Africa even more, serving as a stopgap for consumers when businesses shut down, and offering employment for those shut out from formal and even informal opportunities.
+Africa's growing gig economy is considered a gift to millions waiting for non-existent formal sector jobs.
+Following the economic downturn faced by many African nations, unemployment has steadily increased, making job creation in the traditional sector difficult.
+However, with the introduction of the gig economy, there has been an impressive increase in employment opportunities.
+The COVID-19 pandemic spurred the growth of the gig economy in Africa even more, serving as a stopgap for consumers when businesses shut down, and offering employment for those shut out from both formal and informal opportunities.

-The gig economy has been providing the freedom to work and live more efficiently.
-Smit et al. (2019) demonstrates that in 7 SSA countries, including Ghana and Nigeria, there were 4.8 million workers deriving income from digital platforms.
-Heeks et al. (2020) argued that work linked to platform mediated engagements is growing at 30% per year in SSA.
+The gig economy provides the freedom to work and live more efficiently.
+Smit et al. (2019) demonstrate that in seven SSA countries, including Ghana and Nigeria, there were 4.8 million workers deriving income from digital platforms.
+Heeks et al. (2020) argue that, work linked to platform-mediated engagements is growing at 30% per year in SSA.
 The growth in mobile phone subscriptions and apps has resulted in additional jobs and new business opportunities in SSA (Boateng et al., 2017).

-A recent trend is to open up more traditional professions and occupations for offshoring and remote work, including radiography, medical diagnosis, accountancy and the like (Beerepoot and Lambregts, 2015).
-Unfortunately, it appears that Africa is losing in terms of its relative position globally in respect of knowledge economy, with other developing (especially Asian) countries improving faster than most African countries; reasons given include lack of R&D funding, eroding educational systems, brain-drain and corruption (Asongo, 2017).
+Arecent trend is to open more traditional professions and occupations for offshoring and remote work, including radiography, medical diagnosis, and accountancy (Beerepoot & Lambregts, 2015).
+Unfortunately, it appears Africa is losing in terms of its relative position globally in respect of knowledge economy, with other developing (especially Asian) countries improving faster.
+Reasons for this phenomenon include a lack of R&D funding, eroding educational systems, brain-drain, and corruption (Asongo, 2017).

-3.2 Challenges to Job Security and Workers' Rights
+4.2 Challenges to Job Security and Workers' Rights